sukuizhang/easyconf/README.md

 ```

 ## write autoload configure file.
-if you put a file under easyconf.config namespace, the file will be
+if you put a file under config namespace, the file will be
 automaticly loaded when you first using easyconf.

 ### recommondation